 The short answer is: NO!

-However, with proper blade alignment and a bit of luck, a sword could cut out a few rings of the chain mail.
+However, with proper edge alignment and a lot of luck, a sword could cut out a few rings of the chain mail (but only if the smith didn’t put much effort into making it).

 This process would need to be repeated multiple times, which is very unlikely to happen in real combat.
 In this scenario, we have to factor in that the samurai sword gets blunt after a few tries.

-Therefore, I draw the conclusion that it is impossible to cut through mail armour with a katana.
+Therefore, we can conclude that it is impossible to cut through mail armor with a katana.

 Can katanas cut through bones?